Monday, October 15, 2012

 Political rants and polemics should be progressive in spirit.
 Obviously the term “progressive” is subject to ambiguous interpretation, and we certainly don’t want to dissuade disparate viewpoints.
 Just use your best judgment and we’ll use ours.
 Typically, we like rants that are anti-imperialistic in flavor, but they must be well-written and serve a point beyond just taking the government to task.
 SAY something of substance - don't just whine and snivel like the spoiled American brat that you are.
 (You might be a brat of a different nationality, of course, which is entirely acceptable.
 We are not xenophobic freaks and have published rants about corrupt governments around the world.
 Tyranny knows no bounds...)

 Also, while the magazine bluntly espouses progressive viewpoints, Clockwise Cat prefers that your submitted pieces not be mere ideological liberal claptrap; if you disagree with a typical "lefty" viewpoint, say so.
 Don't just blindly follow for fear of betraying your fellow smelly, pot-toking, free-love brothers and sisters.
-Be a critical thinker for once in your pathetic, welfare-mooching life.
+Be a critical thinker for once in your pathetic, welfare-moocher exisence.

-Quantity and length: Please submit TWO polemics of no more than around 1,500 words.
+Quantity and length: Please submit up to TWO polemics of no more than around 1,500 words.

 SATIRE:

-Quantity and length: Please submit TWO pieces of satire of no more than around 1,500 words.
+Quantity and length: Please submit up to TWO pieces of POLITICAL satire of no more than around 1,500 words.

 MISCELLANEOUS: